 Option two is to spread fine textured lawn compost over the grass, once again thinly.
 Baileys Lawn Reviver is a mature compost ideal for this job as it works by encouraging soil living organisms to do their brilliant work supplying the turf plants with moisture and minerals for sustained growth.
 The compost is spread thinly and evenly over the grass.
 Next rub or massage this material into the turf using the back of a flat steel rake or a specific lawn spreader tool.
 Aim to be able to see green tip of the grass poking through the compost.
 Next water in the compost and expect to see more green than black as the compost settles into the body of the grass.

-up, remove weeds then add Baileys Soil Improver Plus.
-Patch plant with runners or even
+Dig up, remove weeds then add Baileys Soil Improver Plus.
+Patch plant with runners or even roll-on turf.

 Remove this thatch layer, which consists of rotting stems, leaves and clippings.
 This slows the infiltration of moisture into the soil and can also be a jumping off point for fungal disease.
 How to remove thatch?
 Three methods the first is to bring in a vertimower, which cuts vertically down into the thatch and throws it up onto the surface for removal.
 The second is to scalp the lawn by cutting the lawn down to the lowest setting and going over the grass two or three times.
 It's important to remove the clippings.
 The third method involves the most energy and consists of raking over the lawn with a fine tyne metal lawn rake with the idea of scratching out that material.